dweekly/docs/pages/organic-search/firebase.md

 ### Define Your Content

 The first step to listing your app content in Google is to tell Branch what the content is and how it should appear in search.
-Assuming you followed our get started guide, you have already indexed your content by creating **Branch Universal Objects**.
+Assuming you followed our get started guide, you have already indexed your content by creating <notranslate>**Branch Universal Objects**</notranslate>.
 You can create these objects using the native SDKs, where you simply need to set the OG tag parameters.
 Below are few examples, but you can [see every platform here](#dialog-code?ios=create-content-reference&android=create-content-reference&adobe=create-deep-link&cordova=create-content-reference&mparticleAndroid=create-content-reference&mparticleIos=create-content-reference&titanium=create-content-reference&reactNative=create-content-reference&unity=create-content-reference&xamarin=create-content-reference).

 - *iOS - Objective C*